jacre8/jkparse/README.md

 	$ jkparse --help
 	Typical usage: . <(jkparse [OPTIONS...]
 [JSON])
 	  Parse JSON and return shell code for variable initialization based on the JSON contents.
+This will read the JSON to parse either from an argument or, if that is not present, from stdin.
 The returned shell code can be processed by bash v4+, ksh93, or zsh v5.5+.
 Two variable declarations are output:
 	  JSON_TYPE - this is a single character describing the detected type of the JSON argument.
 This character is the first character for one of the following
 	types: null, boolean, int, double, string, array, or object.
 The type will be